 Marshal Chris Adams turns down a friend's request to help stop the depredations of a gang of Mexican bandits.
 When his wife is killed by bank robbers and his friend is killed capturing the ...
 See full summary »

 Lee Van Cleef,

 A bandit terrorizes a small Mexican farming village each year.
 Several of the village elders send three of the farmers into the United States to search for gunmen to defend them.
-They end up with 7, each of whom comes for a different reason.
-They must prepare the town to repulse an army of 40 bandits who will arrive wanting food.
+They end up with seven, each of whom comes for a different reason.
+They must prepare the town to repulse an army of thirty bandits who will arrive wanting food.
 Written by

 John Vogel <firstname.lastname@example.org>

 [...]
 See more »

 88 of 112 people found this review helpful.